danpops/sms-spam-filter/README.md

 # SMS Spam Filter via Python3

 This is an SMS Spam Filter application built using DearPyGUI on Python 3!

+The application will check if an SMS message is spam or not.
+Application was built to learn different ways on how to use the DearPyGUI library and how to filter through text in Python.

 ## Installation